 ○○○○○○○

-Dear Readers: With wedding season upon us, I’m rerunning favorite column from 2021 devoted to wedding mishaps — all sent in by readers.
+Dear Readers: With wedding season upon us, I’m rerunning a favorite column from 2021 devoted to wedding mishaps — all sent in by readers.
 Perhaps reading about some of the things that can go wrong at a wedding will inspire people to avoid these pitfalls.

-And if these incidents can’t be, avoided, marrying couples can try to embrace them and laugh about it all later.
+And if these incidents can’t be avoided, marrying couples can try to embrace them and laugh about it all later.
 So take your seat at the “singles” table — and enjoy!